Sebazzz/sebazzz.github.io/_posts/2021-01-24-bigtreetrech-skr-cr6-review.md

 - The board can still be backpowered from USB when the printer is off - requiring to [apply the 5V USB tape workaround](https://community.octoprint.org/t/put-tape-on-the-5v-pin-why-and-how/13574) - just like on the stock Creality boards.
 Usually BigTreeTech boards don't have this issue, but this particular board has.
 This may change in a future hardware revision.

 - Some people have experienced fluctuating temperature reports when the printer is cold and has not run yet.
-Temperatures jump beteen 9 and 15 degrees Celcius.
-This does not appear to impact the actual printing though: the printer is able to reach and maintain printing temperatures just fine.
+Temperatures jump beteen 9 and 15 degrees Celcius - when the temperatures are below 40 degrees C. This does not appear to impact the actual printing though: the printer is able to reach, maintain and measure temperatures just fine.

 ## Pro's and cons